3.3 Psychosocial, Cultural & End-of-Life Care

 Key Takeaways

-• Psychosocial needs include dignity, independence, social connection, and emotional and spiritual support; promoting independence (letting the resident do what they can) is itself a psychosocial intervention, not just a physical one
+• Psychosocial needs include dignity, independence, social connection, and emotional and spiritual support; promoting independence (letting residents do what they safely can) is itself a psychosocial intervention

-• Kübler-Ross grief stages — denial, anger, bargaining, depression, acceptance — are not fixed in order; residents move back and forth and the CNA's role is to support, not to push toward acceptance
+• Kübler-Ross grief stages — denial, anger, bargaining, depression, acceptance — are not a fixed sequence; residents move back and forth and the CNA's role is to support, not to push toward acceptance

-• Palliative care relieves symptoms at any stage of serious illness; hospice is comfort-focused care when life expectancy is generally six months or less and curative treatment has stopped
+• Palliative care relieves symptoms at any stage of serious illness, with or without curative treatment; hospice is comfort-only care when life expectancy is generally six months or less and curative treatment has stopped

 Why Psychosocial Care Is Tested

-Spiritual, cultural, and end-of-life care make up a small but important slice of the New Jersey CNA exam (roughly 2% spiritual/cultural plus the emotional-health content).
-These items test whether a nurse aide protects the whole person, not just the body.
+Spiritual, cultural, and end-of-life care make up a small but heavily weighted slice of the New Jersey CNA exam (roughly 2% spiritual/cultural plus the broader emotional-health content).
+These items test whether a nurse aide protects the whole person — body, mind, and spirit — not just the physical body.

-• Promote independence — let residents do everything they safely can; doing a task for a resident who can do it themselves erodes dignity and self-esteem
+• Promote independence — let residents do everything they safely can; doing a task for a resident who can do it themselves erodes dignity and accelerates decline

-• Address residents by their preferred name, never "honey" or "sweetie"
+• Address residents by their preferred name, never "honey," "sweetie," or "grandpa"

-• Knock, provide privacy, and drape during care
+• Knock, provide privacy, drape, and close the door/curtain during care

 • Encourage social connection — activities, visitors, and conversation reduce isolation and depression